Gabrieljsilva/detayls/README.md

 - isValid

 #### validate
 The "validate" method will add a validation to the execution queue.
-It receives as a first parameter a string with the name of the validator function (yes, those we declared in [validation file](#validators)), the second parameter is the data to be validated, the third and last parameter is optional and it must be an options object to customize some attributes of the error object if the given data is invalid.
+It receives as a first parameter a string with the name of the validator function (yes, those we declared in [validators file](#validators)), the second parameter is the data to be validated, the third and last parameter is optional and it must be an options object to customize some attributes of the error object if the given data is invalid.

 example: